 Roxanne: Nice!
 Considering your activity level in tech and what I assume are brutal time commitments, have you ever gotten burned out on what you do?

 I still feel like there’s work to be done here.
-If there wasn’t work to be done, I’d probably find somewhere else to expend my energy.
+If it was done, I’d probably find somewhere else to expend my energy.
 You all probably feel identically about that.

 So no, I think it’s still good.
 I’ll tell you though, the challenge for me with having young kids is there’s that balance issue with not wanting to miss anything at all with them, and also wanting to make the impact that I want to make in the community.
 That can be difficult.

 Roxanne: Oh, I can imagine.
-So you kind of touched on this when you mentioned that you pulled 1,200 technologists together for poweredUP and how that would not have happened three years ago, but I’m still gonna ask.
 Can you speak to how the talent landscape has changed when it comes to tech over your tenure with Tampa Bay Tech?
 Is there better, more qualified talent in the area now?

 Daniel: There’s an incredible amount of talent in the area.
 The number one source for talent in this market is still recruiting them from other markets.
 We generate north of 2,000 folks from other markets every single year.